 DAY 5 - Arrowhead, Norman Rockwell Museum

 Morning walking tour of Pittsfield, a vibrant hub of the Berkshires.
 Its walkable and compact downtown area has been designated by the state an “Upstreet Cultural District” with events and celebrations often filling the streets with vendors and artists.
 Then, on to Arrowhead, home of Herman Melville, where he moved to seek a reprieve from city life and a quiet place to write.
 He purchased this 18th century farmhouse and completed here his most famous novel, Moby Dick.
-Continue to the Norman Rockwell Museum near Stockbridge, home to the world's largest and most significant collection of Rockwell’s works, where he lived for the last 25 years of his life.
+Explore the beautiful 44-acre grounds before continuing to the Norman Rockwell Museum near Stockbridge; home to the world's largest and most significant collection of Rockwell’s works, where he lived for the last 25 years of his life.
 Spend some time to visit the museum and his original studio and enjoy a picnic lunch on the spectacular grounds.
 Before returning to Pittsfield, spend some leisure time in the town of Stockbridge to see Rockwell’s original home and some historical buildings seen in his drawings.
 Many of his images were drawn from the surrounding community and its residents

 Meals: Breakfast, Lunch